Flora130/Interactive-Lab-Hub/Lab 2/README.md

 # Interactive Prototyping: The Clock of Pi
 **NAMES OF COLLABORATORS HERE** Flora Zhang zz979

 Does it feel like time is moving strangely during this semester?

 For our first Pi project, we will pay homage to the [timekeeping devices of old](https://en.wikipedia.org/wiki/History_of_timekeeping_devices) by making simple clocks.

 **Please indicate anyone you collaborated with on this Lab here.**

+ Thanks for help of Simin Xu and Yangchen Jin, who helped me check the Internet connection.

 ## Prep